Raila Odinga International Stadium

-Talanta Sports Stadium, also Talanta Sports City, is a sports stadium under construction in the city of Nairobi, the capital of Kenya.
-It is intended to be used during the 2027 Africa Cup of Nations soccer tournament.
+Raila Odinga International Stadium, also Talanta Sports Stadium or Talanta Sports City, is a sports stadium under construction in the city of Nairobi, the capital of Kenya.
+It is intended to be used during the 2027 Africa Cup of Nations football tournament.
 The stadium is one of the stadia that Kenya plans to use during the tournament, that will be jointly hosted by Tanzania, Uganda and Kenya.
+On 12 December 2025, during the 62nd Jamhuri Day celebrations, President William Ruto promised that the government would approve the renaming of Talanta Stadium to Raila Odinga International Stadium as a commemorative gesture; however, the renaming requires several steps and will take effect upon the stadium's completion.

 Location

 The stadium is located past Dagoretti Corner in the neighborhood known as "Jamhuri Grounds" or Posta Grounds, along Ngong Road, next to Polo Grounds and Jamhuri ASK Showground approximately 10 km west of the central business district of Nairobi.

 Overview

-Talanta Sports Stadium, with planned capacity of 60,000, is intended for soccer matches and rugby matches.
+Raila Odinga International Stadium, with a planned capacity of 60,000, is intended for football and rugby matches.
 There will be no athletics track, although athletics fields will be erected adjacent to the stadium.

 The primary purpose of this stadium is to be part of the host stadia that Kenya will use to host the 2027 Africa Cup of Nations in a tri-state-host tournament to be held in the East African countries of Kenya, Tanzania and Uganda.
-Other Kenyan stadia include the 60,000 seater Moi International Sports Centre in Kasarani and the 15,000 seater Nyayo National Stadium, also in Nairobi.
+Other Kenyan stadia include the 60,000 seater Moi International Sports Centre in Kasarani and the 35,000 seater Nyayo National Stadium, also in Nairobi.

 In September 2023, the Confederation of African Football (CAF), announced the East Africa Pamoja bid by Kenya, Uganda and Tanzania as the winning bid to host the 2027 AFCON tournament.
 The bid beat out other bids by other countries including Egypt, Senegal, Botswana and Algeria.
 At the bidding stage the Kenya Football Federation nominated the three Nairobi national stadiums and the 10,000 seater Kipchoge Keino Stadium in Eldoret.

+In March 2026, the Confederation of African Football (CAF) released a report stating it was yet to meet the necessary standards (Category 4) for hosting the tournament.